trufflesuite/truffle/README.md

 ### Development

 We welcome pull requests.
+And we have some bounties for high proiority tasks on [gitcoin.co](https://gitcoin.co/explorer?keywords=trufflesuite&order_by=-web3_created)
 To get started, just fork this repo, clone it locally, and run:

 ```shell
 # Install